russellromney/duffel/README.md

 ## Notes

-Some inspiration on organization, structure, and some copypasta from https://github.com/paleolimbot/dflite. red-pandas borrows much from @paleolimbot 's implementation of `loc`, `iloc`, and `__repr__`
+Some inspiration on organization, structure, and some copypasta from https://github.com/paleolimbot/dflite. red-pandas borrows much from @paleolimbot implementation of `loc`, `iloc`, and `__repr__`

 Uses the `black` code style. https://black.readthedocs.io/en/stable/the_black_code_style.html